YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 “Maybe not but let me ask you this."
 Eric leaned forward in his seat.
 "What event or emotion has remained with you as uniquely transformative, something you believe can never be repeated?”

-I was too tired to give his question much thought but I answered truthfully.
+Too tired to give his question much thought, I answered truthfully.
 “I suppose it was the publication of my first paper, when I saw my name in print for the first time.
 Now, whatever I publish only brings a sense of failure.”

 “And I would offer you the chance to relive that first moment.”

 “Logistics, the how is secondary.
 I’m trying to fine-tune the why.
 What do you think of my proposal?”